ZzzGin/national-parks-planner/README.md

 5. Edit the generated template as needed

 6. Enrich specific sections by adding `ai-write` blocks and clicking their AI icons
+7. Update existing content by wrapping it with `ai-update` blocks and providing feedback

 ### Tips for Best Results